Unemployment Insurance Information and Services for Employers

 UI Employer Handbook

-The UI Employer Handbook briefly explains the Arkansas Division of Workforce Services Law, Regulations, and Procedures relating to Arkansas’ Unemployment Insurance program administration.
-This handbook is intended to provide clear, concise information to help employers protect their rights, fulfill their responsibilities and make the best possible use of services offered by ADWS.
+The UI Employer Handbook briefly explains the laws, regulations, and procedures relating to Arkansas’ unemployment insurance program administration.
+This handbook is intended to provide clear, concise information to help employers protect their rights, fulfill their responsibilities, and make the best possible use of services.

 Employer UI Tax Appeal Rights